 Will the described protocol ensure safe navigation and more situational awareness, when manned and unmanned vessels encounter each other?

 Different measures are used for validation and verification.
 Key variables are performance, trust, situation awareness and satisfaction.
 This chapter describes these in more detail.
-This chapter aims to test if the earlier described protocol, will indeed result in more situational awareness.
+This chapter aims to test if the earlier described protocol will indeed result in more situational awareness.
 The situational awareness should on its turn result in safer navigation.

 The performance variable measures if the protocol does not influence the decision-making negatively, thus do the participants follow COLREGs and use SMCP correctly.
 This is validated by looking at the CPA and questioning the participants about their reasoning.
 The main question is: Does the protocol influence the performance of seafarers?

 The trust variable is about the confidence of seafarers in the system.
 The protocol will only work effectively when seafarers trust the protocol.
 The aim of this first iteration is to find out what worries the participants, and if they want to cooperate.
 Based on this can be answered: Are seafarers confident that the protocol will act as they expect?
+What about error situation i.e. can’t understand response?

 The third variable is situation awareness, as this should not be influenced negatively by the protocol.
 This means that seafarers predict future states correctly and are aware of everything happening around them.
 This is rated by the participants themselves using an observer rating system, and by questioning them on their awareness of key characteristics of other vessels (e.g relative speed, colour, course changes).
 This answer the question: Has the protocol a negative impact on the situation awareness?